Read Part 1 here.

 Jesus: Let’s break this down a little.
 Why do you think it’s in God’s interest to act benevolently?

-I feel very put on the spot here.
-I swirl my beer slowly, a bad habit that has caused quite a bit of undesirable spillage.
+I felt very put on the spot.
+I swirled my beer slowly, a bad habit that has caused quite a bit of undesirable spillage.

 CP: Er, because God is love?

 Jesus: And how do you know that?
 Is that belief reflected in the world around you?

 Jesus kept his sight on me as he took a big gulp from his bottle.